refabr1k/certified-blockchain-security-professional/1 Introduction.md

 > 7. Practical Byzantine Fault Tolerance (PBFT)
 > 8. Proof-of-Elapsed Time (PoET)

-:important: In theory, it is possible to hack this if the hacker can **simultaneously control and edit 51%** of the copies of blockchain so that their new copy becomes the majority copy and thefore the agreed upon chain
+:exclaimation: In theory, it is possible to hack this if the hacker can **simultaneously control and edit 51%** of the copies of blockchain so that their new copy becomes the majority copy and thefore the agreed upon chain

 ## Merkle Tree